we-merrill75/WendiMerrill-Cybersecurity-Project-1/README.md

 The main purpose of this network is to expose a load-balanced and monitored instance of DVWA, the D*mn Vulnerable Web Application.

-Load balancing ensures that the application will be highly available, in addition to restricting access to the network.
+Load balancing ensures that the application will be highly available, and have restricted access to the network.
 Load balancers increase capacity, and availability by distributing incoming data between multiple web servers.
 Jump boxes make updating, maintaining, and servicing multiple systems quicker and easier.
 They also provide an additional layer of security.

 Integrating an ELK server allows users to easily monitor the vulnerable VMs for changes to the event logs and system metrics.

-Filebeat monitors the log files (or specified locations), collects the log events, and forwards them to either Elasticsearch or Logstash for indexing.
+Filebeat monitors the log files (or specified locations), collects the log events, and forwards them to either Elasticsearch/Logstash/Kibana for indexing.

 Metricbeat monitors servers by collecting metrics from the system and services running on the server.
 The information that it collects is sent to a SIEM tool like ELK-Stack.